drosowski/keycloak-gatekeeper/README.md

 This way you can test the different integrations of Keycloak.
 Have fun and stay safe!

-## Gatekeeper

-The configuration for gatekeeper is in the `master` branch.
-As gatekeeper runs as a sidecar container along the greetingservice, you have to run the service in the kubernetes cluster.

-In the `rest` directory:

-1. `mvn compile jib:dockerBuild`
-2. `kubectl apply -f k8s`

-The service is then available at `http://localhost:30080` (see `greet.http` and `setgreeting.http`).

 ## Spring Boot Adapter

 https://www.keycloak.org/docs/latest/securing_apps/index.html#_spring_boot_adapter